Rethinking Church Part 4: Beyond Belief

 Jesus never seemed to care much about people’s doctrine or what religious group they belonged to.
 His primary work was love, healing, justice, and inviting others to “go and do likewise.”
 He never said, “teach them to believe all the right doctrines about me.”
 He said, “teach them to obey everything I’ve commanded.”
 (Matt 28:20) And what did he command?
 He commanded us to love, of course.
 (Matt 22:37-40, John 13:34-35) And if love is the key, then the Kingdom of God must primarily be about relationships.
 His chief methodology was a small group of disciples who spent a lot of time together.

-The Western Church has largely lost sight of the simple observation that Christ modeled a spirituality based primarily on love and practice, rather than belief or head knowledge, and certainly not programs and production.
-Jesus was not a theology professor.
-He was a rabbinic sage.
-He asked more questions than he ever answered.
+The American Evangelical Church has largely lost sight of the simple observation that Christ modeled a spirituality based primarily on love and practice, rather than belief or head knowledge, and certainly not programs or production.
+Jesus asked more questions than he ever answered.
+He was a rabbinic sage, not a theology professor.
 He taught wisdom, not dogma.
 He demonstrated the way of embodied love, not propositional truth.
 In other words, he was more concerned with us being humble and loving than being right.

 From heads to whole people